SpaceCode-DE/.github/profile/README.md

-# 👋 Welcome to Space-Code Sommerfeld und Thiel GbR
+# 👋 Welcome to Space-Code

 🚀 **Empowering Your Digital Presence**
 We are a passionate digital marketing agency, helping businesses grow with tailored online solutions.